MicrosoftDocs/minecraft-creator/creator/Documents/DifferencesBetweenBedrockAndJava.md

 ### Minecraft: Bedrock Edition

-Bedrock Edition was fully launched in September, 2017, based on Minecraft: Pocket Edition, which was released in 2011.
+Bedrock Edition was fully launched in September 2017, based on Minecraft: Pocket Edition, which was released in 2011.
 It brought together nine of the major device platforms under a singular codebase called the Bedrock Engine.
 This was a rewrite of Minecraft from the ground up using the [C++ programming language](https://en.wikipedia.org/wiki/C%2B%2B).
 It's available on Windows 10 PCs, Xbox, PlayStation, Nintendo Switch, Android, and iOS.
 This edition is commonly referred to as simply ***Bedrock***.

 ## World Format Differences